pguse/ics4u-rust/notes/00-intro/README.md

 If you want to move 'up' a folder into the folder that contains the current one, you use the **cd ..** command.
 For example,

 ![Using cd..](https://github.com/pguse/ics4u-rust/blob/main/notes/00-intro/cd_dot_dot.png "Using cd..")

+### ↑

+Pressing the up arrow key on your keyboard takes you through the history of your previous commands.
+This saves a lot of typing.